 Dyslexia is the reason you find some things hard, and it will help you explain to other people why there are things that you are just not good at, and have to work much harder than other people just to get right.
 It isn’t an excuse for not trying however.
 Though it is tough being dyslexic at times, you do feel great when you finally master things as things involving literacy are a lot harder for you than they are for other young people.

-A. Firstly, we wouldn’t really talk about ‘symptoms’ as that would suggest that there is something medical about dyslexia.
-Though we would suggest that you check out medical factors such as eyesight and hearing with the appropriate specialists so we know these are ok, we wouldn’t ‘treat’ dyslexia like an illness.
+A. Firstly, we would talk about ‘indicators’ or ‘signs’ of dyslexia, but we wouldn’t really talk about ‘symptoms’, as that would suggest that there is something medical about dyslexia.
+Although we would suggest that you check out medical factors such as eyesight and hearing with the appropriate specialists so we know these are okay, we wouldn’t ‘treat’ dyslexia like an illness.
 Dyslexia is about how your brain works, and there is unlikely to be anything wrong with your brain.
 It just works in a different way from most other people’s – in a way that isn’t good for learning literacy – especially in the early years.
 However it is likely also to mean there are different things that you are good at.

 There is a ‘definition of dyslexia’ on the website which explains the likely areas of difficulty.
 Not every dyslexic person will be the same.
 We are all different and different people with dyslexia will have a different profile of strengths and weaknesses, so it isn’t very helpful to compare yourself with others.
 Try to see yourself getting better in comparison to the way you used to be, and you’ll hopefully see the progress you’ve been making, and can feel satisfied that you’ve made progress in spite of your difficulties.

 Q. I am coming up for my National exams.
 What kind of support should I expect the school to provide for me?